 Marketers are no doubt aware that most children use the internet to (among other things) play games and visit social networking sites – in the UK, many children are spending more and more time online.
 Although the marketing potential is huge, so is the possibility to get it wrong.
 Children are unlikely to complain to the ASA about advertisements and promotional marketing that they see on the internet, but marketers nevertheless have a responsibility to comply with the CAP Code in media covered by it.
 Children should, for example, be able to immediately identify marketing messages, including paid advertorials and videos (Rule 2.1 – see Recognising Marketing Communications).
 Marketers should also take care when targeting ads to children on social media – see Children: Targeting.

 Marketers wishing to advertise HFSS (high in fat, salt or sugar) foods should be aware of the advertising restrictions.
 For more information, see Children: Food.

-Those wishing to advertise alcohol, e-cigarettes, and gambling websites also need to be aware that their marketing should not have a “particular appeal” to children.
+Those wishing to advertise alcohol, e-cigarettes, and gambling also need to be aware that their marketing should not have “particular appeal” to children for alcohol and e-cigarettes or "strong appeal" for gambling.
 Whilst this depends very much on context, generally marketers should avoid using cartoon characters or words or images associated with youth culture.
 See